Arthroscopic Surgery in Carrollton, GA

 The word arthroscopy comes from two Greek words, "arthro" (joint) and "skopein" (to look).
 The term literally means "to look within the joint."
 In an arthroscopic examination, an orthopaedic surgeon makes a small incision in the patient's skin and then inserts pencil-sized instruments that contain a small lens and lighting system to magnify and illuminate the structures inside the joint.
 Light is transmitted through fiber optics to the end of the arthroscope that is inserted into the joint.
 By attaching the arthroscope to a miniature television camera, the surgeon is able to see the interior of the joint through this very small incision rather than a large incision needed for surgery.

-Diagnosing joint injuries and disease begins with a thorough medical history, physical examination, and usually X-rays.
-Additional tests such as magnetic resonance imaging (MRI) or computed tomography (CT) also scan may be needed.
+Diagnosing joint injuries and disease begins with a thorough review of the patient's medical history, physical examination, and usually X-rays.
+Additional tests such as magnetic resonance imaging (MRI) or computed tomography (CT) scans may also be needed.
 Through the arthroscope, a final diagnosis is made, which may be more accurate than through "open" surgery or from X-ray studies.

 Disease and injuries can damage bones, cartilage, ligaments, muscles, and tendons.
 Some of the most frequent conditions found during arthroscopic examinations of joints are: